Alvinnn!!! and the Chipmunks

-Animation and half of the show's storyboards are handled by Technicolor Productions in France, while Bagdasarian Productions in the U.S. is in charge of voice recording and music production.
+The animation and half of the show's storyboards are handled by Technicolor Productions in France, while Bagdasarian Productions in the United States is in charge of voice recording and music production.
 The series is primarily distributed by PGS Entertainment, a French brand management company.
-It premiered on M6 on March 30, 2015.
+The series premiered on M6 on March 30, 2015.
 In August 2015, Nickelodeon acquired the American broadcast rights to the series.
+It also aired on Teletoon and Family Channel in Canada.